petergoldstein/dalli/README.md

  1. Dalli does not support multiple namespaces or any of the more esoteric features in MemCache.
  2. Dalli is approximately 2x faster than memcache-client (which itself was heavily optimized) simply due to the decrease in code and use of the new binary protocol.
  3. There are explicit "chokepoint" methods which handle all requests; these can be hooked into by monitoring tools (NewRelic, Rack::Bug, etc) to track memcached usage.
- 4. Dalli comes with hooks to replace memcache-client in Rails 3.0.
+ 4. Dalli comes with hooks to replace memcache-client in Rails.
- 5. I'm not supporting Rails 2.x or Ruby 1.8.
-I'm not explicitly disallowing them but I don't test with them.  memcache-client is stable and works - use it for existing applications.
-Use Dalli with your new applications.

 Installation and Usage
 ------------------------